Cardiff/Bristol Rovers |

 There

-was a brawl involving more than 50 people at the Sixfields leisure complex
+was a brawl involving more than 50 people at the Sixfields

 in Weedon Road, shortly before the final whistle.
-Missiles were thrown
+Missiles

-and nearby drinkers were showered with glass as windows were smashed.
+and nearby drinkers were showered with glass as windows

 30